Dynatrace: History

-Dynatrace headquarters is located in Waltham, Massachusetts, with research and development labs based in various locations across Austria, Estonia, Poland, Spain, and the United States.
+Dynatrace's headquarters is located in Boston, Massachusetts, with research and development labs based in various locations across Austria, Estonia, Poland, Spain, Israel, and the United States.
 Dynatrace also hosts 60 further offices globally, including Australia, Brazil, Singapore, and the United Kingdom.

 Acquisitions

 Keynote Systems: In 2015, Dynatrace was merged with Keynote Systems, a rival provider of Application Performance Management (APM) services, which private equity firm Thoma Bravo had also acquired.
 Keynote, founded in 1995, had been an early provider of Internet performance metrics, including its "Keynote perspective" product in 1996, the Business 40 Internet Performance Index in 1997, and its Streaming Perspective product in 2000.

 Matrix.net (Matrix Information and Directory Services, Xaffire): Among the Keynote acquisitions which were eventually merged into Dynatrace were Xaffire Inc., whose Austin business unit Keynote acquired in December 2003, and which itself had emerged from the combination of Alignment Software Inc. with Matrix NetSystems, also known as Matrix.net and Matrix Information and Directory Services Inc. Matrix, operated by early Internet pioneer John Quarterman, was well-known for its Internet host censuses and its statistical maps and "weather reports" of the Internet.

-Qumram: On November 9, 2017, Dynatrace announced the acquisition of Qumram, a company offering advanced session replay technology for mobile and web application.
+Qumram: On November 9, 2017, Dynatrace announced the acquisition of Qumram, a company offering advanced session replay technology for mobile and web applications.

 SpectX: On September 14, 2021, Dynatrace completed the acquisition of high-speed parsing and query analytics company, SpectX.

-Industry recognition

-In 2022 Dynatrace was awarded with 3 major awards, best place to work at 2022, best global culture 2022, best company outlook 2022.

-In 2022, Gartner again named Dynatrace a Leader in its 2022 Gartner Magic Quadrant for APM and Observability.

-In 2021, Gartner named Dynatrace a Leader in 2021 Gartner Magic Quadrant APM report for the 11th consecutive time.
-Gartner also scored Dynatrace highest in five of six use cases in the 2021 Gartner Critical Capabilities for APM report.

-GigaOm recognized Dynatrace as a "Leader" and "Outperformer" in the 2021 GigaOm Radar for AIOps solutions.

-Dynatrace named a Customers' Choice in the September 2021 Gartner Peer Insights 'Voice of the Customer': Application Performance Monitoring report.

-Dynatrace named a Leader in cloud-native observability in the 2021 ISG Provider Lens – Container Services & Solutions Report.

-Forrester recognized Dynatrace as Leader in the 2020 Forrester Wave: AIOps Report.
+Rookout: On July 31, 2023, Dynatrace announced the acquisition of Rookout, a company that offers a developer-first observability platform.

+Runecast: On January 29, 2024, Dynatrace announced the acquisition of Runecast, a provider of security and compliance solutions.

-G2 users rated Dynatrace the No. 1 observability platform.
+Metis: On March 5, 2025, Dynatrace announced the acquisition of Metis, an AI-driven database observability platform.

-The AI Breakthrough Awards recognized Dynatrace as the best overall AI-based analytics company for business intelligence and analytics.

-The Constellation Shortlist named Dynatrace as one of the top seven companies in their Shortlist for Digital Performance Management.

-Dynatrace was named a 2021 Best Large Company to Work For by Built In Boston.